COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 Photo by Natasa Dav

-There must be a balance that allows everyone to negotiate this recent big change; locals and incoming and departing visitors must work cooperatively to ensure that no one feels excluded or pressured to maintain a sense of normalcy.
+There must be a balance that permits everyone to navigate this recent major transition; locals, as well as entering and departing guests, must work together to ensure that no one feels excluded or under pressure to preserve a feeling of normalcy.

 After duty, I’ll see you soon, with or without this mask! ..
 Keep yourself safe!